Jaymayes/student-pilot/replit.md

 ScholarLink is a scholarship management platform designed to help students discover, apply for, and manage scholarships.
 It offers personalized matching, application tracking, document management, and AI-powered essay assistance.
 The platform aims to increase student engagement, streamline the application process, and provide insights into scholarship competitiveness.
 It integrates with centralized authentication and cloud storage, with a business vision to achieve $10M profitable ARR in 5 years through AI-driven scholarship access.

-## AGENT3 v2.5 UNIFIED Compliance Status (CEO Edition)
+## AGENT3 v2.6 UNIFIED Compliance Status (CEO Edition — FINAL)

-student_pilot is **PRODUCTION-READY** and fully compliant with AGENT3 v2.5 UNIFIED CEO Edition specifications.
+student_pilot is **PRODUCTION-READY** and fully compliant with AGENT3 v2.6 UNIFIED CEO Edition specifications.

 **Compliance Verification** (2025-10-31):
 - ✅ U1 Universal Requirements: All 9 requirements implemented